The Minnesota case of State v. M.D.T. provides an example.

 The defendant was arrested in 2006, after submitting a prescription to a Worthington pharmacy for a cold medicine which contained codeine, a controlled substance.
 After her arrest, the defendant admitted to the police to altering the prescription dosage because she did not have enough money for another prescription and could not afford a second visit to the doctor if the prescription did not work.
 The defendant had no other criminal offenses on her record.

 The defendant was charged with two counts of felony aggravated forgery and one count of procurement of a controlled substance by fraud.
-The defendant entered an “Alford plea”-a special way to plead guilty in which the defendant does not admit to the criminal act, but admits that the evidence will likely lead to a conviction.
+The defendant entered an “Alford plea”-a special way to plead guilty where the defendant does not admit to the criminal act, but admits that the evidence will likely lead to a conviction.
 The defendant met the conditions of her sentence and was eventually discharged early from probation and even the remainder of an owed fine was forgiven.

 Approximately five years after her arrest, the defendant sought expungement of her criminal records from the judicial branch of the government.